ramautos/EvolutionGHLConnect/replit.md

 1. **Complete Authentication System**:
    - Passport.js with Local + Google OAuth strategies
-   - PostgreSQL session store
+   - PostgreSQL session store with sameSite: "lax" for production
    - Protected routes with middleware
    - Login/Register pages with validation
-   - UserContext for global auth state
+   - UserContext for global auth state with robust 401 handling

 2. **New Database Schema**:
    - Redesigned users table with auth fields